Department of Psychological Science

 Independent study may be taken for variable credits (1-6 per semester).
 The number of credits granted must be mutually agreed upon by the student and the faculty sponsor prior to registration and correspond with the amount of work the student is to complete.
 Generally, three credits of Independent study correspond to 7-10 hours of work per week.
 When a project is to cover more than one term, the designation XC (extended course credit), rather than I (incomplete), is to be used on the final grade sheet for the first term of work.

 Students interested in academic credit for community service also may choose to do so through Career Services.
-Those credits are granted through the College of Education and Social Services (not Psychology).
+Those credits are granted through the College of Education and Social Services (not Psychological Science).
 All service-learning and internship courses include substantial academic projects (e.g., research, papers, learning logs, etc.).

 Is there Funding?